mateuszniechwiej/MS-2-Quiz-game/README.md

   - [Acknowledgements](#acknowledgements)

 # Project Workflow
-* To organise the project work I used JIRA project management tool:
+* To organise the project work I used the JIRA project management tool:

 ![JIRA](assets/Jira.PNG)